Nutomic/ensichat/PROTOCOL.md

 document are to be interpreted as described in RFC 2119.

 A _node_ is a single device implementing this protocol.
-Each node has exactly one node address based on its RSA key pair.
+Each node has a 4096 bit RSA key pair.
+This key pair is used for message signing and encryption.
+Every node has exactly one node address.

 A _node address_ consists of 32 bytes and is the SHA-256 hash of the node's public key.